ISIPINK/masterthesis_MC_linear_ODEs/ideas.md

 - RMC for linear integro-differential equations

 ## unsorted
+- getting linear functionals of the solution (e.g greeks)
 - function control variate + fitting
 - independence trick (symmetry in green)
 - Ways to control the distribution of step sizes? (see Off-centered WOS)